Xilinx/xacc/docs/contributing.md

-# Contributing to XACC Resources Page
+# Contributing to HACC Resources Page

 We welcome contributions from the community to this GitHub repository.